Microsporidia: As hyperparasites

 A hyperparasitic microsporidian, Nosema podocotyloidis, a parasite of a digenean which is itself a parasite of a fish.

 Microsporidia can infect a variety of hosts, including hosts which are themselves parasites.
 In that case, the microsporidian species is a hyperparasite, i.e. a parasite of a parasite.
 As an example, more than eighteen species are known which parasitize digeneans (parasitic flatworms).
 These digeneans are themselves parasites in various vertebrates and molluscs.
 Eight of these species belong to the genus Nosema.
 Similarly, the microsporidian species Toguebayea baccigeri is a parasite of a digenean, the faustulid Bacciger israelensis, itself an intestinal parasite of a marine fish, the bogue Boops boops (Teleostei, Sparidae).

 Genomes

 Microsporidia have the smallest known (nuclear) eukaryotic genomes.
 The parasitic lifestyle of microsporidia has led to a loss of many mitochondrial and Golgi genes, and even their ribosomal RNAs are reduced in size compared with those of most eukaryotes.
 As a consequence, the genomes of microsporidia are much smaller than those of other eukaryotes.
 Currently known microsporidial genomes are 2.5 to 11.6 Mb in size, encoding from 1,848 to 3,266 proteins which is in the same range as many bacteria.

+Genomic and epigenetic architecture vary significantly across different species in Microsporidia.
+Some variable characteristics are nucleotidic composition, gene location in the chromosome or methylation levels in coding regions.
+Ribosomal RNA genes are located in the subtelomeric chromosomal regions in species like Encephalitozoon, while other species have radically different architectures.
+Hipermethylation in ribosomal RNA is highly preserved, regardless of its position in the genome.
+Guanine and cytosine content is negatively associated to genome size.
+Therefore, larger genomes will have a smaller proportion of guanine and cytosine.

 Horizontal gene transfer (HGT) seems to have occurred many times in microsporidia.
 For instance, the genomes of Encephalitozoon romaleae and Trachipleistophora hominis contain genes that derive from animals and bacteria, and some even from fungi.